pinskylab/laboratory/EecSeq/README.md

   - **Safe Stopping Point**
     The solution with resuspended beads can be stored at 4C for up to 24 hours.
 Do not freeze the beads, as this can result in dramatic loss of DNA.
 When ready, proceed to 2nd Post-Ligation Cleanup.
+If you can squeeze in one more cleanup, might as well keep going to the next safe stopping point, which is hopefully less than an hour away, depending on the number of samples you are working with.

   - [11.
 Post Ligation
     Cleanup 2](https://pinskylab.github.io/laboratory/protocols/ampure.nb.html)